falaimo99/webdev/pages/docs.md

 A useful "Resume Journey" button will substitute the "Start Journey" one, and will make it possible to resume from the last item you selected.

+Every Journey consists only of the selected items in that zone and will automatically reach an end when you get to the last one

 Besides the map are available two buttons, one to return back to the homepage and another to visualize the british museum map, and a link that leads the user to the original source, in this view is also highlighted the actual exhibition location.

 #### Map Svg